Story Op.2: Composition

 The album is structured according to the flow of the four seasons.
 Lead single "Lonely" is a midtempo piano ballad with a "soft, snapping beat" and "twinkling synths".
 It describes feelings of intense loneliness.
 "1000" features acoustic guitar and romantic lyrics.
 "Just Chill" was inspired by Jonghyun's inability to take a break and rest.
 "Love is So Nice" belongs to the R&B genre.
 "Blinking Game" is a jazz song about the intimacy of making eye contact with a lover.
 "Elevator" is a ballad with a piano-guided melody, stripped back production and strings.
 In the lyrics, Jonghyun describes not being able to meet his eyes in the elevator mirror due to deep self-loathing and loneliness.
 "Let Me Out" is a "guttural" power ballad with anguished lyrics.
 It alternates between heavier and softer moments, and features "heavily Auto-Tuned belts and piercing high notes" over "throbbing beats, distorted strings, and grating synths".
 "Fireplace" is a neo soul song about a painful break-up.
 "Our Season" is a midtempo pop song that describes Jonghyun's affection for winter and its unexpected warmth.
 Bonus track "Where Are You" is a humorous song in which Jonghyun bemoans his lack of a romantic partner, complaining that even cockroaches have lovers, but not him.

-Promotion
+Promotion and reception

 A music video for "Lonely" was released simultaneously with the album.
 Jonghyun did not promote on music shows, but performed "Lonely" with Taeyeon on You Hee-yeol's Sketchbook.
 He performed songs from the album at his concert The Agit: The Letter in May–July 2017.

-Commercial performance

 Story Op.2 debuted at number two on South Korea's Gaon Album Chart.
 It was the sixth best-selling album of April 2017, selling over 37,000 copies.
 In the United States, Story Op.2 debuted at number seven on the Billboard World Albums chart, becoming Jonghyun's fourth top ten entry.
 Following Jonghyun's death in December 2017, it re-entered the Gaon Album Chart at number ten, and achieved a new peak of number five on World Albums, selling almost 1,000 copies in the week ending December 21.